Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 	preview_features_enabled = ["snowflake_current_account_datasource", "snowflake_alert_resource"]
 }
 ```

+Do not forget to add this line to all provider configurations using these features, including [provider aliases](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations).

 ### Removed deprecated objects
 All of the deprecated objects are removed from v1 release.
 This includes: